microprediction/microactors/README.md

 # What it does

-1. Tests open source copulas package against real data
+1. Tests open source copulas package against real data, by submitting to www.microprediction.org

 # How you use this repository